platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

     upstream: "app:http"
 ```

-The generated development URL of the `feature` environment will be:
+The generated development URL of the `feature` environment is:

 ```txt
 https://feature-t6dnbai-abcdef1234567.us-2.platformsh.site/blog